droglenc/NCGraphing/resources/Synchronous_Videos_GTM.md

 title: GTM Class Meetings
 ---

 We will use the GoToMeeting app for our online lectures this term.
-A consistent link to the [online meeting space is here](https://www.gotomeet.me/droglenc/mth250-graphing) (which is also on the [Resources page](index).
-Links below are to specific suggestions or directions for using this app.
+A consistent link to the [online meeting space is here](https://www.gotomeet.me/droglenc/mth250-graphing) (which is also on the [Resources page](index)).
+Links below are to sections below with specific suggestions or directions for using GoToMeeting.

 * [General Suggestions](#general-suggestions)
 * [Initial Installation of the App](#initial-installation-of-the-app)